ezylang/pages-playground/docs/configuration/configuration.md

 ### Data Accessor

-The Data Accessor is resposible for storing and retrieving variable values.
+The Data Accessor is responsible for storing and retrieving variable values.

 See chapter [Data Access](../customization/data_access.html) for details.